dojo/widget-core/README.md

 ##### AfterRender

-The `afterRender` call recieves the returned `DNode`s from a widgets' `render` call, so that the nodes can decorated, manipulated or even swapped.
+The `afterRender` call receives the returned `DNode`s from a widgets' `render` call, so that the nodes can decorated, manipulated or even swapped.

 ```ts
 class MyBaseClass extends WidgetBase<WidgetProperties> {